 What’s your own go-to hangover “cure”?

-If I’m going on a night out, I always make sure to drink plenty of water throughout the night and definitely before I go to bed to help minimise the hangover the next day.
+If I’m going on a night out, I always make sure to drink plenty of water throughout the night and definitely before I go to bed to help minimize the hangover the next day.